 It was in the winter of 2016, and I was in the south of Kazakhstan, in a small town that had an awesome burger joint called Soul Food.
-My hotel room wasn’t very warm, so I wrapped a blanket around my body and nipped on some vodka when I sat down to work on my blog.
+My hotel room wasn’t very warm, so I wrapped a blanket around my body and got out some vodka.
+Then I sat down to work on my blog.

-The vodka was called Tau Brilliant (Тау Бриллиант), and I had it in the most appropriate way: with pickles.
+The vodka was called Tau Brilliant (Тау Бриллиант), and I was going to have it in the most appropriate way: neat and at room temperature, with a small serving of pickles.

-I got this 500ml bottle of Tau Brilliant for 6 euros, which makes it a 9/10.
+Check out the price, though!
+I got this 500ml bottle of Tau Brilliant for 6 euros, which was pretty affordable.
 There are many vodka brands in Kazakhstan that are cheaper than this one.
-But it’s still very affordable when you compare it to prices in Europe.
+But it’s still bang for the buck when you compare it to prices in Europe.

 Overall, this vodka is pretty average.